All posts by admin

 Website Animation

 When Flash emerged on November 3, 2002, it was revolutionary and oh so cool.
-It was first a Macromedia product and Adobe would go on to acquire Macromedia in 2005 along with its products; Flash, Dreamweaver, Fireworks, Director, Cold Fusion, and a few other lesser-known titles.
+It was first a Macromedia product, and Adobe would go on to acquire Macromedia in 2005 along with its products: Flash, Dreamweaver, Fireworks, Director, Cold Fusion, and a few other lesser-known titles.
 These were my favorite tools from “back in the day” when I first started in this ever-evolving technology industry.
 This was pretty early on in the Internet’s life span.
 Of course, before search engine placement was really even a “thing”.
-Now of course it’s everything.
+Now, of course, it’s everything.
 Old technologies and website features that are not recognizable by the search bots can’t or shouldn’t be used.
-As it’s been said so many times, a website can be beautiful but if no one can find the website and no one visits, it’s close to useless.
+As it’s been said so many times, a website can be beautiful, but if no one can find the website and no one visits, it’s close to useless.

 Adobe, as well as all web browsers, discontinued supporting Flash back in January of 2021.
 Of course, this means that Adobe will not issue any more updates or security patches.
 Web browsers will no longer display Flash content, and any website will just give users a broken experience.
-This also applies to web games using Flash, after January 1, 2021, they are no longer playable.
+This also applies to web games using Flash; after January 1, 2021, they are no longer playable.

 This just came into play with the 20th anniversary of 9/11

 Journalism is often considered the first draft of history, but what happens when that draft is written on a software program that becomes obsolete?
 Some of the news coverage of the September 11th attacks and other major events from the early days of online journalism is no longer accessible.
-For example, The Washington Post and ABC News both have broken experiences within their September 11th coverage, See the full story for more information on this, at CNN
+For example, The Washington Post and ABC News both have broken experiences within their September 11th coverage.
+See the full story for more information on this at CNN

 Many of us spent a lot of time learning how to use Flash.
-Technology is always changing and this is a big part of the reality for those of us who work in this ever-changing technology space.
+Technology is always changing, and this is a big part of the reality for those of us who work in this ever-changing technology space.
 It is fun, exciting, and frustrating all at the same time.
 These days, we have other ways to use animation in websites that don’t hinder searches, and most are much easier to implement.

 Animations can be a great addition to a website’s look and feel, but they have to be worked in the right way to fit your style and goals.
 Animations definitely add to the user-friendliness of a website.
 When subtly added, animations are capable of building a strong connection between users and the content on the screen.
 Just use it thoughtfully and sparingly.
 Too much or careless integration of animations into your website can be a real eyesore – and no one wants that 😊